rohitkjohnedu/my_yade/doc/sphinx/tutorial-geo.rst

 Supports
 ^^^^^^^^^

-So far, supports (unmovable particles) were providing necessary boundary: in the gravity deposition script, :yref:`yade.utils.facetBox` is by internally composed of :yref:`facets <yade.utils.facet>` (triangulation elements), which is ``fixed`` in space; facets are also used for arbitrary triangulated surfaces (see relevant sections of the *User's manual*).
+So far, supports (unmovable particles) were providing necessary boundary: in the :ref:`gravity-deposition` script the :yref:`yade.geom.facetBox` is internally composed of :yref:`facets <yade.utils.facet>` (triangulation elements), which are ``fixed`` in space; facets are also used for arbitrary triangulated surfaces (see relevant sections of the :ref:`User's manual<refUsersManual>`).
 Another frequently used boundary is :yref:`yade.utils.wall` (infinite axis-aligned plane).

 Periodic
 ^^^^^^^^^